Casterlabs/Commons/README.md

 We sort out the different utils into distinct packages, allowing you to pull in only what you need.
 Unlike other common libraries, this avoids bloating your builds with a bunch of unused code.

-Select a subproject to see it's details and dependency declaration.
+Select a subproject to get started.

 [Platform](/Platform/) &bull; OS & CPU arch detection.